Design Inspiration: Chinese New Year Marketing Ideas

 Tug on the heartstrings with a great story

 In 2020, Prada filmed a documentary featuring top Chinese model Chun Jun alongside her family.
 The documentary was all about how the family celebrated the Chinese New Year.
 It also featured the brand’s new collection, just in time for the New Year.
 The color red was a dominant feature in the collection and the brand reimagined its iconic triangle in red as well, to depict good luck.

-Here are some ideas that can help you create awesome videos that feel authentic:
+Here are some ideas that can help you create outstanding videos that feel authentic:

-- Film your team putting up decor in your shop/business windows to brighten the spirits of passers by.
+- Film your team putting up the decor in your shop/business windows to brighten the spirits of passers-by.

 What to avoid in your Chinese New Year marketing ideas